velveteer/hermes/README.md

 ## Performance Tips

+* Use `text` >= 2.0 to benefit from its UTF-8 implementation.
 * Decode to `Text` instead of `String` wherever possible!
 * Decode to `Int` or `Double` instead of `Scientific` if you can.
 * Decode your object fields in order.
 Out of order field lookups will slightly degrade performance.
 If encoding with `aeson`, you can leverage `toEncoding` to enforce ordering.
 * You can improve performance by holding onto your own `HermesEnv`. `decodeEither` creates and destroys the simdjson instances every time it runs, which adds a performance penalty.
 Beware, do _not_ share a `HermesEnv` across multiple threads.

 ## Limitations